 Lesson Objectives

-How to Determine if (x - k) is a factor using the Factor Theorem
+How to Determine if (x - k) is a Factor Using the Factor Theorem

 Remainder Theorem

-Example #1: Determine if g(x) is a factor of f(x). $$f(x)=x^4 + 5x^3 - 45x^2 + 63x$$ $$g(x)=x - 3$$ We just need to check if f(3) = 0. $$f(3)=(3)^4 + 5(3)^3 - 45(3)^2 + 63(3)$$ $$f(3)=81 + 135 - 405 + 189$$ $$f(3)=0$$ Since f(3) is 0, we know that g(x) is a factor of f(x).
+Example #1: Determine if g(x) is a factor of f(x). $$f(x)=x^4 + 5x^3 - 45x^2 + 63x$$ $$g(x)=x - 3$$ $$k = 3$$We just need to check if f(3) = 0.
+We can do this by plugging in or with synthetic division.

 Skills Check: